ToolPix

 About GIF Animation

-GIF (Graphics Interchange Format) is one of the oldest and most widely supported animated image formats.
-Despite being created in 1987, GIFs remain the go-to format for simple animations, memes, and short looping clips.
+GIF (Graphics Interchange Format) is one of the oldest and most universally supported animated image formats on the web.
+Despite being created in 1987, GIFs remain the go-to format for simple looping animations, memes, reaction images, product showcases, step-by-step tutorials, and short promotional clips.
+Unlike video formats that require dedicated players, animated GIFs play automatically in virtually every browser, email client, messaging app, and social media platform without any plugin or codec requirements.

 Key Features